MBlaschek/CEUAS/CEUAS/public/cds-backend/README.md

 # Short Description

 The code supplied here allows to run a python web-server [(hug)](https://github.com/hugapi/hug) that will be a backend for the Copernicus Early Upper Air Service, which will be accessible via the [Copernicus Data Store (CDS)](https://cds.climate.copernicus.eu).
+Note that the operational backend can only be accessed via the CDS frontend.
+Direct access to it is prevented by firewall settings.

 The backend expects HTTP POST requests, where the query string must be in JSON format.
 Table 1 describes the allowed keys and values of the requests.
 HTTP GET requests may work as well but are accepted only for debugging.